matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-vyper.md

 :::

-- `version` is a field with the version of the `zkvyper` compiler.
+- `version` is the `zkvyper` compiler version.
 Compiler versions can be found in [the following repository](https://github.com/matter-labs/zkvyper-bin).
 - `compilerSource` indicates the compiler source and can be either `docker` or `binary` (recommended).
 If there isnn't a compiler binary already installed, the plugin will automatically download it.
 If `docker` is used, you'd need to run Docker desktop in the background and provide both `dockerImage` and `tag` in the experimental section.
 - `compilerPath` (optional) is a field with the path to the `zkvyper` binary.
 By default, the binary in `$PATH` is used.
 If `compilerSource` is `docker`, this field is ignored.
 - `dockerImage` and `tag` make up the name of the compiler docker image.
 If `compilerSource` is `binary`, these fields are ignored.